colalb1/Parallel-QR-Decomposition/README.md

 ## What this project is:

 Writing parallel QR decomposition algorithms.
 Part of this will be implementing the GPU-limited algorithms from [this repo](https://github.com/HybridScale/CholeskyQR2-IM) and continuing to other algorithms (like TLQR or Householder (want stable parallel option)) after I get my bearings.
-I will probably rewrite the algorithm they have written for a CPU for sanity purposes.

 Start by reading [this paper](https://arxiv.org/abs/2405.04237) for background.
 Now you may continue reading.